Europe 1800 - 1900

 The 2nd and 3rd of May, 1808

 On May 2, 1808, hundreds of Spaniards rebelled.
 On May 3, these Spanish freedom fighters were rounded up and massacred by the French.
 Their blood literally ran through the streets of Madrid.
 Even though Goya had shown French sympathies in the past, the slaughter of his countrymen and the horrors of war made a profound impression on the artist.
 He commemorated both days of this gruesome uprising in paintings.
-Although Goya’s Second of May (above) is a tour de force of twisting bodies and charging horses reminiscent of Leonardo’s Battle of Anghiari, his Third of May is acclaimed as one of the great paintings of all time, and has even been called the world’s first modern painting.
+Although Goya’s Second of May is a tour de force of twisting bodies and charging horses reminiscent of Leonardo’s Battle of Anghiari, his The Third of May, 1808 in Madrid is acclaimed as one of the great paintings of all time, and has even been called the world’s first modern painting.

 We see row of French soldiers aiming their guns at a Spanish man, who stretches out his arms in submission both to the men and to his fate.
 A country hill behind him takes the place of an executioner’s wall.
 A pile of dead bodies lies at his feet, streaming blood.
 To his other side, a line of Spanish rebels stretches endlessly into the landscape.
 They cover their eyes to avoid watching the death that they know awaits them.
-The city and civilization is far behind them.
+The city and civilization are far behind them.
 Even a monk, bowed in prayer, will soon be among the dead.

 Transforming Christian iconography

 Goya’s painting has been lauded for its brilliant transformation of Christian iconography and its poignant portrayal of man’s inhumanity to man.
 The central figure of the painting, who is clearly a poor laborer, takes the place of the crucified Christ; he is sacrificing himself for the good of his nation.
-The lantern that sits between him and the firing squad is the only source of light in the painting, and dazzlingly illuminates his body, bathing him in what can be perceived as spiritual light.
+The lantern that sits between him and the firing squad is the only source of light in the painting and dazzlingly illuminates his body, bathing him in what can be perceived as spiritual light.
 His expressive face, which shows an emotion of anguish that is more sad than terrified, echoes Christ’s prayer on the cross: